jeffrey-agyepong/ja-web-design/src/content/post/why-small-businesses-in-edmonton-should-choose-static-websites.md

 ## **Is a Static Website Right for Your Business?**

-If you run a **local service business, restaurant, portfolio, or e-commerce store**, switching to a static website can improve **performance, security, and cost-efficiency.**
+If you run a **local service business, restaurant, or portfolio** switching to a static website can improve **performance, security, and SEO.**

 ### **Let’s Build a Website That Works for You**